findmypast/honeydew/README.md

 ```

-Then start the pool in your supervision tree with `Honeydew.child_spec/4`.
+Then we'll start the queue and workers in our supervision tree with `Honeydew.child_spec/4`.

 ```elixir
 def start(_type, _args) do